South Chilcotin Mountains Provincial Park: Mammals

 According to information provided by the BC Parks website, the diversity of terrains in the South Chilcotin mountains helps foster numerous groups of mammals, creating a diverse ecosystem in which interaction through species is crucial for the maintenance of the land.
 Throughout the year, mammals have the opportunity to share the land with other species, and as a result, mountain goats, grizzly bears, mule deer, California bighorn sheep, and moose all share the Eldorado-Taylor-Cinnabar Basin area, located at the eastern part of the park.

 Mountain goats are often located in Eldorado mountain which is located in the east-southern part of the park, characterized by undisturbed areas which favour the basic needs for birthing and breeding, as well as serving for hunting, and security cover over predators, this habitat meets all the species’ requirements.
 During winter, these creatures can be found on the west-facing slopes of Gun Creek from lower Windy Pass to lower Eldorado Creek, where they find shelter and security along with California bighorn sheep.

-California bighorn sheep are considered to be part of BC’s blue list, which according to BC’s website, means that they’re considered a species of special concern.
+California bighorn sheep are considered to be part of BC's blue list, which according to BC's website, means that they are considered a species of special concern.
 Due to historical over-harvesting by legal and illegal hunting, as well as habitat degradation over time thanks to fire suppression, the invasion of non-native plants, intensive cattle grazing, etc. Some of this species’ populations can find shelter and forage plants in the west part of Mt.
 Sheba over the ridges of the upper Tyaughton valley into Little Paradise and along the Tyaughton ridge towards Castle Peak.
-During winter the characteristics of the park’s habitats provide an essential environment for these mammals to consider reproduction, as well as shelter in the dry tundra areas.
+During winter the characteristics of the park's habitats provide an essential environment for these mammals to consider reproduction, as well as shelter in the dry tundra areas.

 Mule deer are another important species that habit the lands of the park, mainly having a meticulous diet, this species principally feeds from herbaceous plants and woody shrubs.
 During summer and fall, the populations of mule deer can be found in the open forests, clearings, and wetlands around Spruce Lake and Gun Creek grasslands, which provide the ideal environment for shelter and feeding.
 While in winter migration corridors allow more individuals to travel through Lone Valley Creek to Tyaughton Creek and through Dash Creek to upper Relay Creek.

 During summer, moose can usually be found in the valley bottoms and wet meadows that the South Chilcotin Mountains provide.
 The species are principally attracted to the park's forests of Gun Creek and Tyaughton Creek, where swamps and wetlands foster the growth of deciduous plants which are known to be the main diet of these mammals.

 For grizzly bears, the ideal habitat characterizes of large undisturbed areas mainly found in avalanche slopes, wetlands and meadows.
 While lacking areas for fishing, the park provides numerous places where the main diet of glacier lilies, whitebark pine, skunk cabbage, and berries are available, as well as being perfect locations for denning.